 The Board has established a Corporate Governance and Nominating Committee to recruit, evaluate, and nominate candidates for appointment or election to serve as members of the Board, recommend nominees for committees of the Board, recommend corporate governance principles and periodically review and assess the adequacy of these principles, and review annually the performance of the Board.
 The Corporate Governance and Nominating Committee is currently composed of Ms. Cote (Chairperson) and Messrs.
 Chenevich, Moore, Simpson and Tomlinson, each of whom has been determined by the Board to be an "independent director" under the rules of The NASDAQ Stock Market.
-The Corporate Governance and Nominating Committee operates pursuant to a written charter.
-The Corporate Governance and Nominating Committee's charter is located on our website at https://investor.verisign.com/documents.cfm.
+The Corporate Governance and Nominating Committee is charter is located on our website at https://investor.verisign.com/ documents.cfm.
 The Corporate Governance and Nominating Committee met four times during fiscal 2013.